Gas savings: The cheapest station in Walnut Creek - NewsBreak

 Gas savings: The cheapest station in Walnut Creek

-World at 2211 Monument Blvd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.99 per gallon Wednesday.
-By comparison, the most expensive gallon was at Shell at 3255 Stanley Blvd, where a gallon of regular was selling for $4.99.
+According to a survey by GasBuddy, World at 2211 Monument Blvd was the cheapest station in the area, with regular listed at $3.99 per gallon at the pumps Wednesday.
+That was compared to 76 at 1024 Alberta Way, where a gallon of regular was selling for $4.79.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 04:55 PM, Tuesday, the average price of a gallon of regular in the area $4.46.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Walnut Creek area, GasBuddy recorded the average price of gas at $4.44 per gallon for regular.

 |Regular